isfopo/grind/README.md

 ## Features

 You can use this extension to keep track of tasks for the day inside of VS Code.
-Tasks are strictly associate with days, so this is intended to be a means to keep track of succinct goals for the day.
+Tasks are strictly associated with days, so this is intended to be a means to keep track of succinct goals for the day.
 This is not intended to be a replacement for a project management tool, but rather a means to keep track of tasks on a granular level.

 ## Usage